Healthcare Medical Pharmaceutical Directory.com

 Compounding Pharmacy Profile

 In October, '15 AmerisourceBergen acquired PharMEDium for $2.58 billion; this fortified their position in large scale, institutional pharmacy services.
 Margins within the compounding pharmacy unit are substantially higher than the drug wholesaling business.
-PharMEDium is expected to ramp up quickly during to fulfill opportunities via AmerisourceBergen channels and grow the legacy PharMEDium book of business.
-With the exit of Cantrell from the marketplace, PharMedium has the leading presence in compounding pharmacy but an FDA permanent injunction against them in 2019 has brought more scrutiny to bear from Federal and State regulators across the nation to compounding pharmacies and best practices.
+PharMEDium ramped up quickly during to fulfill opportunities via AmerisourceBergen channels and grow the legacy PharMEDium book of business.
+With the exit of Cantrell from the marketplace, PharMedium easily had the leading presence in compounding pharmacy.
+An FDA permanent injunction against them in 2019 based on quality, safety, licensing and labeling issues has brought more scrutiny to bear from Federal and State regulators across the nation to compounding pharmacies and best practices.
+Early in 2020 AmerisourceBergen announced they were shutting down PharMEDium's operations completely and exiting this segment of healthcare services in pharmacy.

 Mail Order Pharmacy Profile